latidude99/contact-list/README.md

 Run maven command: 'mvn clean package'.
 This should create an executable 'jar' with all libraries needed included.

 # Launch
 You should have MySQL empty database named 'contacts' up and running on your machine.
-Then, after successfull build process navigate to the 'target/' folder of the projec and in command line run 'java -jar contacts.jar'.
+Then, after successful build process navigate to the 'target/' folder of the projec and in command line run 'java -jar contacts.jar'.
 The application should be availavle at localhost://8080 in your Internet browser.
 In windows instead of command line you should also be able to double click the 'contacts.jar' file although you will not get any information about start-up process and it's possible failure.
 You can check in Task Manager if process is running (JVM process).

 # Features